Following system colour scheme Selected dark colour scheme Selected light colour scheme

 Syntax

-The necessary grammatical changes are allowing the expression in list/set comprehensions and generator expressions to be preceded by a *, and allowing an alternative form of dictionary comprehension in which a double-starred expression can be used in place of a key: value pair.
+The grammar should be changed to allow the expression in list/set comprehensions and generator expressions to be preceded by a *, and allowing an alternative form of dictionary comprehension in which a double-starred expression can be used in place of a key: value pair.

 This can be accomplished by updating the listcomp and setcomp rules to use star_named_expression instead of named_expression: